ctkdev/rapCom/README.md

 For the login, I did not implement any password hashing which of course isn't realistic, but adding a SHA codec and passing the password through it before insertion and during login wouldn't be too difficult.

+For bonus points, I added a simple .gitignore.